Black Cats Rule!

 Research has found that black cats were less likely to get adopted so to address this issue two national holidays for black cats were born.

-1. National Black Cat Appreciation Day on August 17, celebrated in the United States, encourages people to cast aside silly superstitions and adopt a black cat.
+- National Black Cat Appreciation Day: celebrated in the United States on August 17, encourages people to cast aside silly superstitions and adopt a black cat.

-2. National Black Cat Day, on October 27, first celebrated in the United Kingdom and Northern Ireland, is dedicated to celebrating the beauty and value of black cats to encourage people to adopt them.
+- National Black Cat Day: celebrated in the United Kingdom and Northern Ireland on October 27, is dedicated to celebrating the beauty and value of black cats while encouraging people to adopt them.